-Surveys show customer deductions comprise 5% up to 20% of gross revenues, depending on the industry, with the highest incidence in consumer products (CPG), which relies on “billback” trade promotion deals.
-Even if only 10% of these accounts receivable deductions are unauthorized, a $500 million company will be losing millions of dollars of profits.
-After the expensive resources – often 75% of the A/R department, plus sales department time -required to research, reconcile, and resolve customer deductions, the bottom line takes a double hit.
-Using best practices in Deduction Management is key to improvement.
+Surveys show customer deductions comprise 5% up to 20% of gross revenues, depending on the industry, with the highest incidence in consumer products (CPG), due to “billback” trade promotion deals.
+Even if only 10% of these accounts receivable deductions are excessive, a $500 million company will lose millions of dollars of profits.
+Because of the expensive staffing resources, often 75% of the A/R department, plus the sales department time required to research, reconcile, and resolve customer deductions, the bottom line takes a double hit.
+Using best practices in Deduction Management is the key to improvement.

 It’s important to understand the composition of customer deductions.
 Invalid Deductions include trade promotions not meeting the deal parameters, late discounts, customer returns errors, pricing, shortage, etc. The importance of particular categories varies by industry, but they fall into these general headings.

 Trade Promotions, such as bill backs for volume discounts, markdowns, rebates, in-store promotions, coupons, etc. Trade Deals represent the most significant percentage of claims deducted and, like other deductions, has a very high error rate.

 Product Returns, which in CPG and pharmaceuticals – health sciences, are huge issues due to product expirations, recalls, etc., and have a typical 10-20% error rate in the customers’ favor.

 Preventable Deductions – Process Errors in billing, EDI, and shipping are sometimes systemic and will continue unless the root causes are fixed.
 Vendor compliance penalties and failure to meet On Time-In Full (OTIF) requirements can cause large profit losses; in some instances, a significant percentage penalty is charged against the entire order.